spring-media/aws-lambda-router/README.md

 });
 ```

-Per s3 event there can be several entries per event.
-Than the action methods are called one after the other.
-The result is an array with objects insides.
+Per s3 event there can be several records per event.
+The action methods are called one after the other record.
+The result of the action method is an array with objects insides.

 ### Custom response